-Linda Essig was Founding Director of the School of Theatre and Film in the Herberger Institute for Design and the Arts at Arizona State University where she also served as Artistic Director of the school’s MainStage Season from 2004–2010.
+Linda Essig is Provost of Baruch College of the City University of New York after serving as Dean of the College of Arts & Letters at California State University, Los Angeles 2018-2021.
+She previously was director of Enterprise and Entrepreneurship Programs for the Herberger Institute for Design and the Arts at Arizona State University, including the Pave Program in Arts Entrepreneurship.
+She was the founding director of the School of Theatre and Film at ASU where she also served as Artistic Director of the school’s MainStage Season from 2004–2010.
 She previously served as Director of University Theatre and chair of Theatre & Drama at University of Wisconsin-Madison.
-Currently, she directs ASU’s arts entrepreneurship program, Pave.
-In 2012, Pave launched Artivate: A Journal of Entrepreneurship in the Arts, the first-ever research journal in the field.
-A professional lighting designer as well as a scholar and arts consultant, Essig’s design for the ASU production of Suzan–Lori Parks’s “Venus” was part of the USA National Exhibit of theatrical design at the Prague Quadrennial in 2007.
-In addition to her designs for academic theatre, Essig has designed lighting for theatres throughout the country including Cleveland Playhouse, Milwaukee Rep, Missouri Rep, Utah Shakespearean Festival, Skylight Opera, La Mama ETC, Pioneer Theatre, and others.
-She is the author of numerous articles book chapters on both arts entrepreneurship and lighting, and two books: Lighting and the Design Idea and The Speed of Light: Dialogues on Lighting Design and Technological Change.
-At ASU, Essig teaches Foundations of Arts Entrepreneurship, Arts Management, and Readings in Arts Policy.
-You can download her full CV here.
-The opinions expressed on Creative Infrastructure are her own and not those of ASU or its programs.
+In 2012, she launched Artivate: A Journal of Entrepreneurship in the Arts, the first-ever research journal in the field.
+Her articles have been published there as well as in Cultural Trends, Entrepreneurship Research Journal, Journal of Arts Management, Law and Society, Theatre Topics, Stage Directions, Theatre Design and Technology, and elsewhere.
+Formerly a professional lighting designer, Essig’s design for the ASU production of Suzan–Lori Parks’s “Venus” was part of the USA National Exhibit of Scenography at the Prague Quadrennial in 2007.
+She has designed for theatres throughout the country including Cleveland Playhouse, Milwaukee Rep, Missouri Rep, Utah Shakespearean Festival, Skylight Opera, La Mama ETC, Pioneer Theatre, and others.
+She is the author of numerous articles and book chapters on both arts entrepreneurship and lighting design, and three books: Lighting and the Design Idea, The Speed of Light: Dialogues on Lighting Design and Technological Change, and The Arizona Arts Entrepreneur Toolkit.
+At ASU, Essig taught courses in Arts Entrepreneurship, Arts Management, and Arts Policy.
+She currently serves on the board of directors of the Association of Arts Administration Educators.
+You can download her 2021 CV here.